kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

 	each subvolume is independent and will not inherit from the parent directory.
 	(The same as the kernel behavior.)

+--reflink
+        When used with *--rootdir* try to clone file extents using FICLONERANGE ioctl instead of copying the bytes.
+This requires the source files and the final image to exist on the same filesystem.

 --shrink
         Shrink the filesystem to its minimal size, only works with *--rootdir* option.